LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

 Technical description of Crappy
 -------------------------------

-.. sectionauthor:: Antoine Weisrock <antoine.weisrock@gmail.com>

 .. note::
-  This is a very simplified overview of how the module actually works.
-Only the main ideas are presented, and many technical aspects are omitted.
-Reading the code remains the only way to truly understand it !
+  This overview covers the main runtime components and omits implementation details.
+Follow the linked API entries and source links for those details.

 Crappy is written as a pure-Python module, and is divided in a number of submodules.
 The breakout of the submodules follow the logical organization of